RIDE Adventures Tours & Rentals

 "On our Vietnam trips, the offroad sections can get pretty gnarly and you'll need some suspension travel"

-The second most important thing we look for in the best adventure bikes for beginners is wheel size, especially up front.
-Taller wheels roll up and over bumps and obstacles more easily than smaller hoops, so we prefer our fronts to be at least 19" tall, but a traditional 21" off-road wheel is even better.
+Taller wheels roll up and over bumps and obstacles more easily than smaller hoops, so while we prefer our fronts to be at least 19" tall, a traditional 21" off-road wheel is even better.

 Lastly, let's talk wheels and tires.
 Most beginner adventure bikes come with cast wheels and extremely street-biased tires, which is kind of a bummer but by no means a deal breaker.